SIT-FL/FL-Fall-Detection/README.md

     ```

 ## Acknowledgements
-This project is built by the Singapore Institute of Technology and the University of Glasgow.
+This project is under the Singapore Institute of Technology and the University of Glasgow.
 It is developed by *Peter Febrianto Afandy*, under the guidance of *Prof. Ng Pai Chet*

 For more information, kindly contact [*Prof. Ng Pai Chet*](mailto:paichet.ng@singaporetech.edu.sg).